NeutralKaon/GPGMail/README.md

 GPGMail is a plugin for OS X's Mail.app, which let's you
 send and receive secure, OpenPGP encrypted and signed messages.

-This version is a modified fork of the original, provided free for the community with license checks and reference to original profject and team removed from source.
+This version is a modified fork of the original, provided free for the community with license checks and reference to original project and team removed from source.

 Important
 -------